Adults in the Workplace

 This was the start of many non-communications where D did something that involved my work and/or schedule without talking to me first.
 Over the next few years, I almost missed some important deadlines I had not been made aware of; missed meetings about new projects which could have used my input (and in which bad decisions were made because the attendees did not have the knowledge I could have provided); was not asked to be involved in presenting our work in booths at events, because D wanted to be there.

 I was made invisible in every aspect of my job while D took the credit for all the work.
-I'd like to be clear here that it's not that I wanted credit, per se, but that people eventually forgot I existed when in fact, I often knew more about a project than D did, because I was closely involved from start to finish and could predict any issues before they happened.
+People eventually forgot I existed when in fact, I often knew more about a project than D did, because I was closely involved from start to finish and could predict any issues before they happened.
 My talents were wasted, and the lack of communication sometimes meant I had to dash around like crazy behind the scenes to fix D's messes—and if I hadn't, I know I'd have been blamed for those messes.
 I was on tenterhooks much of the time.
 It was exhausting.

 See the brief article about my experience in The Globe and Mail: